SatyamKumarr/Microplastic-Detection-in-Soil/README.md

 # Microplastic-Detection-in-Soil
 This repository contains code for the Microplastic detection in soil using Machine Learning.
+# How to use
+Prerequistics: Python 3.x
+Install libraries through pip:
+`pip install -r requirements.txt`

 # Introduction
 Microplastics are plastic particles smaller than 5mm.